Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ### Column Templates

-It is possible assigning a custom column template like the following:
+It is possible to assign a custom column template like the following:

 ```html
 <adf-datatable ...>